JuliaBel5/home-library/README.md

 - **Swagger** - Integrated for easy-to-use API documentation.
 - **Jest** - Utilized for comprehensive unit and end-to-end testing.
 - **ESLint & Prettier** - Ensures consistent code quality and formatting.
+- **Docker** - Used for containerizing the application, simplifying deployment and ensuring consistent environments.

 ## License